 The self-calibration of the detector guarantees operation without external settings.
-Type of the installed lamp as well as the transmission of the corresponding installed flow cell are analyzed and used for the automatic setting of the integration time, in order to achieve a high level of sensitivity.
+Type and combination of the installed lamps as well as the transmission of the corresponding installed flow cell are analyzed and used for the automatic setting of the integration time, in order to achieve a high level of sensitivity.